 - 1. Anyone who is not a regular staff member or student of the school or program will be considered a "visitor." - 2.
 All visitors to the Lyncourt School facility must report to the main office, upon arrival at the school.
 There they will be required to sign the visitor's register and will be issued a visitor's identification badge, which must be worn at all times while in the school or on school grounds.
 The visitor must return the identification badge to the main office before leaving the building. - 3.
 Visitors attending Lyncourt School functions that are open to the public, such as parent-teacher organization meetings or public gatherings, are not required to register. - 4.
-Teachers are expected not to take class time to discuss individual matters with visitors. - 5.
+Parents or citizens who wish to observe a classroom while school is in session are required to arrange such visits in advance with the classroom teacher(s), and principal so that class disruption is kept to a minimum. - 5.
+Teachers are expected not to take class time to discuss individual matters with visitors. - 6.
 Any unauthorized person on school property will be reported to the principal or program supervisor.
 Unauthorized persons will be asked to leave.
-The police may be called if the situation so warrants. - 6.
+The police may be called if the situation so warrants. - 7.
 All visitors are expected to abide by the rules for public conduct on Lyncourt School property contained in this code of conduct.